FOR IMMEDIATE RELEASE

 New York’s Rachael Sage Appears On New “Fame” Film Soundtrack

-New York, NY — MPress Records is pleased to announce that Rachael Sage's song "Too Many Women" will be featured in the new "Fame" film hitting theatres on September 25, 2009.
+New York, NY — MPress Records is pleased to announce that Rachael Sage's song "Too Many Women" is featured in the new "Fame" film hitting theatres on September 25, 2009.
 The soundtrack album is already available for digital and physical purchase nationwide.
 "Too Many Women", which also appears on Sage's critically acclaimed album "Public Record", was hand-picked by director Kevin Tancharoen, and remixed by Damon Elliot specifically for the movie.

 Rachael Sage's song appears on the "Fame" soundtrack alongside such notable artists as Santigold, Naturi Naughton, Meghan Mullally and Sam Sparro.
 For a full track listing, visit: http://www.lakeshore-records.com/fame.